Giving Kids a Role in Their Medical Care

 Make it something to look forward to: Compare notes about the doctor’s instructions and then spend quality time together afterwards by seeing a movie or eating at your favorite restaurant.

 Finally, the biggest change your teen will face is moving from a pediatric rheumatologist to an internist/adult rheumatologist.
-Seeing a new doctor can be a tough challenge, if you’ve been properly prepping her and giving her responsibility all along, the transition should go smoothly.
+Seeing a new doctor can be a tough challenge.
+But if you’ve been properly prepping her and giving her responsibility all along, the transition should go smoothly.

 Offer Positive Support